 The Juvenon scientists were somewhat puzzled.
 The two primary nutrients in the formula — acetyl-L-carnitine and alpha lipoic acid — had shown no adverse effects, even at much higher than the supplement’s recommended dose.

 One of the investigators, however, remembered previous studies that might apply.
 An expert in the field of biotin research had conducted an experiment that demonstrated lower biotin levels in the tissues of some animals fed large amounts of lipoic acid.

-Later work had shown that lipoic acid, biotin and another B-vitamin, pantothenic acid (B5) share structural similarities and the same Multivitamin Transporter (MTV).
+Later work showed that lipoic acid, biotin, and another B-vitamin, pantothenic acid (B5) share structural similarities and the same Multivitamin Transporter (MTV).
 The MTV moves the nutrients of more than one vitamin from the blood into the cell to perform their functions.

 So, conditions like a rash or loss of taste might actually be a warning of an under-performing MTV that could result in a biotin imbalance.